TarodBOFH/gradle-template-example/README.md

 - Preconfigured `kotlin-jvm` and `kotlin-test` plugin scripts, with spotless and klint (java plugin scripts doesn't have any linter)
 - Preconfigured junit 5 script plugin with test summary output
 - Preconfigured basic `idea` plugin
-- Preconfigured springboot plugin and libraries with exclusions
+- Preconfigured springboot plugin and libraries with exclusions with a `spring` module with tracing, logging and so.
 - `.gitignore` template
 - `.gitattributes` template
 - sample `init.gradle.kts` properties